 Tranquillity, luxury and friendly Berber hospitality in the middle of the desert…

-The trip to the desert is an amazing voyage through a myriad of different landscapes.
+There are two main ways of getting to the camp.
+The first and most popular is by road in a private 4x4 with driver (cum guide).
+This trip is an amazing voyage through a myriad of different landscapes.
 It takes about 9 hours from Marrakech, and provided you have time, should be enjoyed in a relaxing way over two days.
 The trip in the 4x4 should not be rushed—an early start is recommended but there are no deadlines and schedules other than arriving at the camp before sunset.
-Read more in the getting there section.

 There is plenty to do at the camp: camel riding, trekking, sand boarding, guided walks, visiting the oasis, and enjoying the evening’s informal music and drumming around the camp fire.
 But to many, the ability to slow down, enjoy the vast empty vistas, and step back for a moment to think and reflect, is what makes the trip to the desert so memorable.

-The camp is closed from June to August due to the extreme summer heat.
+The camp is closed from 7 June to 7 September due to the extreme summer heat.